MakeMeSenpai/Ant_World/README.md

 good.

 P.S.
 Hey, more on the portfolio...
 Have you looked at it on a phone?
 The page doesn't show up well at all in terms of formatting.
 You should definitely fix that! ~D

+Friendly fonts and size
+Improve accessibility
+Improve functionality
+Offline capabilities. - Become familiar with service worker api Mobil first, a website that fits all screen sizes.
+Take a look at parallax effect, maybe something you’d like to add? ~J